Looking at the Morning Star Bitters – Baltimore

 Ed Gray at his table – Yankee Bottle Show

-This is quite an extraordinary and exciting bottle as far as the triangular form, olive toned color and embossing.
-I especially like the embossed star.
 It is also from Baltimore which makes it even more fun, being I am a native Baltimorean.
 The sticker price on the Great Antique Bottles web site is $6.700 though I believe the Gray’s might sell the bottle for $5,800 or so.
-A big ticket price for a usually low priced bottle when you find it in amber.
+A big ticket price for a usually low-priced bottle when you find it in amber.
+It’s all about color, character and condition.
+The three C’s.

-Olive toned MORNING STAR BITTERS – Gray example at Keene
+Olive-toned MORNING STAR BITTERS – Gray example at Keene

-Olive toned MORNING STAR BITTERS – Gray example at Keene
+Olive-toned MORNING STAR BITTERS – Gray example at Keene

-Olive toned MORNING STAR BITTERS – Gray example at Keene
+Olive-toned MORNING STAR BITTERS – Gray example at Keene

 It is also fun to compare the olive toned bottle to an amber example.
 One was at the Keene show (on Jim Mitchell’s table).
 I borrowed it and photographed it with the Gray example (see below).
 Look at the crazy applied mouth!
 An amber example from my collection is also posted below.